adrazen/cs140e-final-project/labs/4-uart/README.md

 By the end of this lab, you'll have written your own device driver for the pi's mini-UART hardware, which is what communicates with the TTY-USB device you plug into your laptop.
 This driver is the last "major" piece of the pi runtime that you have not built yourself.
-At this point, you can print out the entire system, look at each line of code, and should hopefully know why it is there and what it is doing.
+At this point, ideally you can look at each line of code in the system, and should know why it is there and what it is doing.
 Importantly you have reached that magic point of understanding where: there is nothing else.

 #### Understanding the UART (extremely cursory)